 As the dust cloud wafted away from those refugees, nobody ran.
 Nobody screamed.
 Nobody said anything.

 They just laid down to die in the middle of a minefield that was the sun's anvil.

 Think of how badly you would not want to die like that.
 Think about that real hard.
 Think about slowly dying of exposure in a minefield.
 Think about what would make you risk such an outcome.
 Think about it real hard, and then remember that as bad as that was, it was better than going back.

-The only cure is Freedom.
+And for that illness, the only cure is Freedom.